ClinicianTurnedCoder/matlab/README.md

 Should the user decide to quarter their experiment, they should progress to A-a_BoundaryOnset.m, else progress to B_ELISTthruEPOCH.m.

 ### Optional: Quartering
-This step requires some troubleshooting,...
-I forget how I quartered the datasets using the boundary onset information provided by A-a_BoundaryOnset.m, as I never wrote the 'readme.txt' file noted in the second-to-last print line of this script.
-It does also requires some optimization, could be done better using loops, and an array of event codes.
+The datasets are labeled for quartering using the boundary onset information provided by A-a_BoundaryOnset.m.
+The actual division of the files into quarters must be done manually at this point.
+Then A-b_DesignateQuarters.m changes all eventcodes to include designated quarter (1st-4th) informaiton.
+It does require some optimization, ie: could be done better using loops and an array of event codes.

 #### A-a_BoundaryOnset.m
 Creates a boundary onset that is somehow useful for quartering the datasets...